The arts

 The arts, or creative arts, are a vast range of human practices involving creative expression, storytelling, and cultural participation.
 The arts encompass diverse and plural modes of thought, deeds, and existence in an extensive range of media.
 Both a dynamic and characteristically constant feature of human life, the arts have developed into increasingly stylized and intricate forms.
-This is achieved through sustained and deliberate study, training, or theorizing within a particular tradition, generations, and even between civilizations.
-The arts are a medium through which humans cultivate distinct social, cultural, and individual identities while transmitting values, impressions, judgments, ideas, visions, spiritual meanings, patterns of life, and experiences across time and space.
+This is achieved through sustained and deliberate study, training, or theorizing within a particular tradition, across generations, and even between civilizations.
+The arts are a medium through which humans cultivate distinct social, cultural, and individual identities while transmitting values, impressions, judgements, ideas, visions, spiritual meanings, patterns of life, and experiences across time and space.

 The arts are divided into three main branches: visual arts, literature, and performing arts.
 Examples of visual arts include architecture, ceramic art, drawing, filmmaking, painting, photography, and sculpture.
 Examples of literature include fiction, drama, poetry, and prose.
 Examples of performing arts include dance, music, and theatre.
 The arts can employ skill and imagination to produce physical objects and performances, convey insights and experiences, and construct new natural environments and spaces.

 The arts can refer to common, popular, or everyday practices as well as more sophisticated, systematic, or institutionalized ones.
 They can be discrete and self-contained or combine and interweave with other art forms, such as combining artwork with the written word in comics.
 Art forms can also develop or contribute to aspects of more complex art forms, as in cinematography.
 By definition, the arts themselves are open to being continually redefined.
 The practice of modern art, for example, is a testament to the shifting boundaries, improvisation and experimentation, reflexive nature, and self-criticism or questioning that art and its conditions of production, reception, and possibility can undergo.

 As both a means of developing capacities of attention and sensitivity and ends in themselves (art for art's sake), the arts can be a form of response to the world.
 It is a way to transform human responses and what humans deem worthwhile goals or pursuits.
 From prehistoric cave paintings during the Upper Palaeolithic, to ancient and contemporary forms of rituals, to modern-day films, the arts have registered, embodied, and preserved the ever-shifting relationships of humans with each other and the world.